Even a baby knows injustice… the heart breaking separation of my children due to an unjust family court ruling.

 Finally he said, “Sissy, I love you” then fell into an exhausted sleep.

-Though I was conditioned to remain silent through the threat of abuse, and then legal intimidation from family court, I felt the same…my beautiful little girl was leaving again, after a wonderful visit home, to be returned to an alleged abuser, his dysfunctional living situation, that I believe is not safe.
+Though I was conditioned to remain silent through the threat of abuse, and then legal intimidation from family court, I felt the same…my beautiful little girl was leaving again, after a wonderful visit home, to be returned to a living situation, that I believe is not safe.

 This heartbreaking scene is repeated each month, a result of family court injustice.
-Without justification, and blatantly breaking the laws meant to protect, Family Court gave full custody of my two older children to an alleged abuser and wanted fugitive, “Mr. X”.
+Without justification, and blatantly breaking the laws meant to protect, Family Court gave full custody of my two older children to an alleged abuser.

 State laws regarding custody and parenting time were not followed, and hearsay relied on when evidence was ignored or dismissed.
 When I raised concerns, even with real evidence, I was punished by the Court—intimidated by it’s officers, and told in numerous ways to be silent even as abuse was happening.
-When I filed for a change of custody due to endangerment, Judge Robben simply decided he would not consider the evidence I presented, and awarded attorney’s to Mr. X stating my suit was “frivolous”.
+When I filed for a change of custody due to endangerment, Judge Robben simply decided he would not consider the evidence I presented, and awarded attorney’s fee to the other party stating my suit was “frivolous”.
 I was never allowed an evidenciary hearing.

 Another time, I could not attend a hearing due to a medical emergency and Judge Robben went forward with the hearing anyway; which meant I was not privilege to what was occurring inside the courtroom.
 I could not respond to arguments.
 I had no knowledge of what was said.
 And no ability to defend my case.